-The Council's annual report for the year ended 30 June 2021 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
+The Council's annual report for the year ended 30 June 2022 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
 The Councillors are responsible for the other information.
-At the date of this Independent Auditor's Report, the other information I have received comprise the special purpose financial statements and Special Schedules (the Schedules).
+At the date of this Independent Auditor's Report, the other information I have received comprise the special purpose financial statements.

 My opinion on the financial statements does not cover the other information.
 Accordingly, I do not express any form of assurance conclusion on the other information.
-However, as required by the Local Government Act 1993, I have separately expressed an opinion on the special purpose financial statements.
+However, as required by the Local Government Act 1993, I have separately expressed an opinion on the special purpose financial statements and Special Schedules.